LukeZHar/LukeHarris-T2A2/README.md

 ## R3
 - List and explain the third-party services, packages and dependencies used in this app.
-- CMP1001-1.2: DESCRIBES the third party services, packages or dependencies that are used in the developed application.
-6 to >5 pts
-HD
-The description provided is DETAILED, and the description details ALL of the services, packages or dependencies that are used in the developed application.

 ## Third-Party Services, Packages, and Dependencies